 Last updated: 6 June 2021

 Grammar is a key part of the English language, and even native speakers need help, especially in English writing.
 The topic of this blog post covers the writing part of English.
-Grammarly is a popular writing assistant tool for two grammar checker tools, while Linguix is a new grammar checker with many similar features.
-How do both differ?
-The blog post covers Grammarly vs. Linguix (2021).
+Grammarly is a popular writing assistant tool, while Linguix is a new grammar checker with many similar features.
+How do both differ in 2021?
+The blog post covers Grammarly vs. Linguix.

 Grammarly has been helping writers, students, entrepreneurs, business people, and anyone else who like to improve their writing skills for over 11 years.
-The software claims to check for hundreds of grammar mistakes in the writing.
+The software claims to check for hundreds of grammar mistakes.

 Linguix is new to the industry and has already claimed one of the best grammar checking tools.
-It claims to look for over 2700 types of mistakes.
-The tool is not available for free, but you can enjoy a 14-day free trial before starting the premium plan.
+It states to look for over 3000 types of mistakes.
+The tool is not available for free on the website, but you will need a premium subscription for the browser and mobile phone.
+It offers a 14- day free trial.